 Detailed Financial Information – What better way to tailor a pitch than by knowing exactly how well the company is performing and how they’re positioned in the marketplace.
 For example, if you know your buyer’s key financial information and positioning compared to competitors, you can use this to show how your product would offer them the edge, allowing them to increase their market share.

-Strong Leads – Information within Red Flag Alert is updated daily (over 100,000 times) so you have the latest contact details, data about growing sectors and insight on any changes.
+Strong Leads – Information within Red Flag Alert's B2B prospecting tool is updated daily (over 100,000 times) so you have the latest contact details, data about growing sectors and insight on any changes.
 This rich data provides sales triggers that open up myriad opportunities to start sales conversations.

 Financial Problems – Financial issues such as poor liquidity or a decrease in margin can also provide opportunities.
 If you know your product is well placed to alleviate financial problems, identifying these specific issues helps personalise the buyer’s experience.